 Amy is built to handle the high volume and clinical complexity of emergency department cases.
 She reviews clinical notes, test results, diagnoses, and procedures in real time and:

 Emergency physicians often work with limited patient history and tight timelines, leading to aggressive documentation and a high risk of payer denials.
-That’s where Deborah comes in.
+That’s where Rachel comes in.

 Emergency rooms often deal with patients covered by multiple insurers, creating billing chaos.
-Marc manages this seamlessly by:
+Mark manages this seamlessly by:

 Optimize ER Coding With AI On Your Side